emily1618/Statistics-and-Models/Regression/README.md

 predict.lm(coffee.mod, newdata = data.frame(Baristas = c(8)), interval = 'pred', level = 0.95)
 ```

-#### Explanation for the original model:
+#### Explanation for the original mode plot using ```plot(airfares)```:
 ORIGINAL model:
-1: From the residuals vs fitted model, it's not a straight line, so between predictor and response does not show a linear relationship.
+1. From the residuals vs fitted model, it's not a straight line, so between predictor and response does not show a linear relationship.
 Perhaps an another model such as a quadratic model will explaining the data in this set better.
-2: Second plot the Normal Q-Q shows the residuals are mostly normally distributed, with some points departed off in the beginning of the line.
+2. Second plot the Normal Q-Q shows the residuals are mostly normally distributed, with some points departed off in the beginning of the line.
-3: Good to have a horizontal line (homoscedasticity) on Scale-Location model.
+3. Good to have a horizontal line (homoscedasticity) on Scale-Location model.
 Residuals are wider spread at the middle of the plot.
 The assumption of the variance is constant is not as "valid".
-4: Two points are not within the Cook's distance in the Residuals vs Leverage model, those will be the influential outliers.
+4. Two points are not within the Cook's distance in the Residuals vs Leverage model, those will be the influential outliers.
 Checking the the standardized residuals, we will find the 2 leverage points on 13 and 17:

 ### Example 95% prediction interval table output
 ![table](https://user-images.githubusercontent.com/62857660/138491862-e5465c83-d43c-4ab8-91a3-0b679b2da7d8.JPG)